 Some of my favorites on NYT Cooking are by chefs Samin Nosrat and Sohla El-Waylly.
 I really like the #CookMyLife challenge that asks chefs to cook through three dishes that have defined their lives.

 Greek celebrity chef Akis Petretzikis shares tasty recipes and great tips for cooking Greek and, as a whole, Mediterranean food on his channel.

 John Quilter, a.k.a.
 Food Busker, recently went through a creative drought on his YouTube channel.
 Still, no one can do street food recipes like John.

 Food52 is a lesser-known YouTube channel with great hosts and genius recipes.
 Baker and food writer Erin Jeanne McDowell is a real darling.

-America’s Test Kitchen post no-nonsense recipes, tried-and-tested cooking techniques.
+America’s Test Kitchen posts no-nonsense recipes and tried-and-tested cooking techniques.
 They also do pretty objective kitchen gear reviews.

 I’m not vegan per se, but I do eat plant-based meals most often.
 When I’m looking for inspiration, I go to Pick Up Limes and avantgardevegan.
 Or to John Joseph’s raw stories and recipes shared with love on The Hard Truth.